-4.1 KAA maintains broadband connectivity through the London Grid for Learning (LGfL) and so connects to the National Education Network.
-(JANET)
+- 4.1 KAA maintains broadband connectivity through the London Grid for Learning (LGfL) and so connects to the National Education Network.
+(JANET) - 4.2 KAA works in partnership with the LA to ensure any concerns about the system are communicated to LGfL so that systems remain robust and protect students. - 4.3 KAA automatically receives the benefits of managed filtering service provided by LGfL.
+This is managed by the IT Manager in order to ensure that the academy meets the e-safety technical requirements outlined in the Security Policy. - Additional on-site active safeguarding systems at KAA relies on a separate firewall appliance provided by Smoothwall.
+A world leading filtering and monitoring service provider.

-- 4.2 KAA works in partnership with the LA to ensure any concerns about the system are communicated to LGfL so that systems remain robust and protect students. - 4.3 KAA automatically receives the benefits of managed filtering service.
-This is managed by the IT Manager in order to ensure that the academy meets the e-safety technical requirements outlined in the Security Policy. - 4.3.1 Active safeguarding systems are in place at KAA by use of additional filtering and monitoring software and hardware.
-This includes an additional firewall appliance (Smoothwall) as well as a management application (Impero) which can actively scan for keywords and alert the IT Manager. - 4.3.2 Databases containing categorised keywords are maintained and continually updated by appliance/application vendors.
-Categories include amongst others: Prevent, Bullying/Harassment, Online exploitation, Self-harm and many more. - 4.4 KAA ensures network health through appropriate anti-virus software etc and network set-up. - 4.5 KAA ensures the IT Manager is up-to-date with LGfL services and policies and checks to ensure that the filtering methods are effective in practice and that they remove access to any website considered inappropriate by staff immediately. - 4.6 KAA never allows pupils access to Internet logs and uses individual log-ins for pupils and all other users. - 4.7 KAA uses teacher 'remote' management control tools for controlling workstations / viewing users / setting-up applications and Internet web sites, where useful. - 4.8 KAA never sends personal/sensitive data over the Internet unless it is encrypted or otherwise secured; - 4.9 The filtering of internet content provides an important means of preventing users from accessing material that is illegal or inappropriate in an educational context.
-The filtering system cannot, however, provide a 100% guarantee that it will do so, so education and training and monitoring of activity are required to reduce, as far as possible, the risks to pupils. - 4.10 Employees must use caution when opening email attachments received from unknown senders which may contain viruses.
+- On-site monitoring and control is provided by Impero Edu Pro, a management application which actively scans for keywords and alert the IT Team. - Smoothwall Monitor is a separate service used to actively monitor students wherever they are logged in with a KAA managed account.
+This service works in a similar way to other web filters by using technology to scan for inappropriate access or other risks.
+Each alert is then moderated by a human team who categorises the incident and alerts the KAA safeguarding team as appropriate. - LGfL Home Protect is used to filter web access for students when off-site.
+Students logged into KAA managed accounts are protected by the same level of filtering as in school. - Databases containing categorised keywords are maintained and continually updated by appliance/application vendors.
+Categories include amongst others: Prevent, Bullying/Harassment, Online exploitation, Self-harm and many more. - 4.4 KAA ensures network health through appropriate anti-virus software etc and network set-up. - 4.5 KAA ensures the IT Manager is up-to-date with filtering services and policies and checks to ensure that the filtering methods are effective in practice and that they remove access to any website considered inappropriate by staff immediately. - 4.6 KAA never allows students access to Internet logs and uses individual log-ins for students and all other users. - 4.7 KAA uses teacher 'remote' management control tools for controlling workstations / viewing users / setting-up applications and Internet web sites, where useful. - 4.8 KAA never sends personal/sensitive data over the Internet unless it is encrypted or otherwise secured; - 4.9 The filtering of internet content provides an important means of preventing users from accessing material that is illegal or inappropriate in an educational context.
+The filtering system cannot, however, provide a 100% guarantee that it will do so, so education and training and monitoring of activity are required to reduce, as far as possible, the risks to students. - 4.10 Employees must use caution when opening email attachments received from unknown senders which may contain viruses.
 Any concerns in this regard should be reported immediately to the network manager.